SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 description: Basics
 ---

-The Tools menu includes, among other functionalities, tools which are helpful for a graphical analysis of the time series.
+The Tools menu includes, among other functionalities, tools that are helpful for a graphical analysis of the time series.
 The [*‘X-13ARIMA-SEATS Reference Manual’ (2015)*](https://www.census.gov/ts/x13as/docX13ASHTML.pdf) strongly recommends studying a high resolution plot of the time series as it is helpful to get information about e.g. seasonal patterns, potential outliers and stochastic non-stationarity.
-Also the *‘ESS Guidelines on Seasonal Adjustment’ (2015)* recommend carrying out a graphical analysis on both unadjusted data and the initial run of the seasonal adjustment software.
+Also the *‘ESS Guidelines on Seasonal Adjustment’ (2015)* recommends carrying out a graphical analysis on both unadjusted data and the initial run of the seasonal adjustment software.
 In particular, the graphical analysis should consider:
 * The length of the series and a model span;
 * The presence of zeros, outliers or problems in the data;
 * The structure of the series: presence of a long term and cyclical movements, of a sea-sonal component, volatility etc.;